 Barrel Cacti are the classic desert denizens of lore.
 There are two genera, Echinocactus and Ferocactus.
 The cacti in the genus Echinocactus have a fuzzy crown of fine spines, while those in the genus Ferocactus are ferociously thorned.
-Each can be grown as a houseplant or an arid garden in less common situations.
+Each can be grown as a houseplant or in an arid garden in less common situations.
 They are attractive additions to a succulent display.

 Barrel Cacti are characterized by their ribbed cylindrical shape.
 They come in many sizes and may be low and squat or as tall as 10 feet (3 m).
 Barrel Cacti care for lost travelers in the desert because they habitually grow tilted to the southwest.
 Caring for Barrel Cacti is quite easy, making them great plants for the beginning gardener.